nadinejackson/YoRPG_THE_FIRST_TEAM_WITH_ALL_GIRLS_POSSIBLY_EVER_The_Powerpuff_Girls/README.md

    * The **Moshi Monsters**, being so cute, have a higher defense.
    * The **Pocket Monsters**, having the power to pop up at random times, have a higher HP.
    * The **Digital Monsters**, under the control of four evil overlords, have a higher strength.

+### Plans for Version 5
+1. Adding a different special and normal attack upgrades between the different Protagonist subclasses.
+2. Having functionality for winning the game.
+3. Adding the special method to win instantly(?)
+4. A special method that can be used after a certain amount of turns(?)

+### Code Restructions

+### How To Play
+  * Begin the game by choosing the difficulty.
+You have the choice between easy, not so easy, and Bewulf hath nothing on me.
+Bring it on.
+State your name and the type of Protagonist you would like to be.
+  * The game will then reveal the monster that you have to defeat.
+Choose between lucky and not lucky and see the results of the battle.